-Conventional ceilings can be made decorative by adding cornices at the corners or by adding plaster of pairs flower design in the center of the ceiling.
+Conventional ceilings can be made decorative by adding cornices at the corners or by adding plaster of pairs of flower designs in the center of the ceiling.

-Also known as false ceiling/suspended ceiling.
+Also known as a false ceiling/suspended ceiling.
 A dropped ceiling is a secondary ceiling suspended/hung from the main ceiling.

-A void is created between the underside of the main roof and top of the suspended ceiling.
-This allows you to easily install and conceal HVAC services, firefighting. plumbing or electrical depending on the requirement.
+A void is created between the underside of the main roof and the top of the suspended ceiling.
+This allows you to easily install and conceal HVAC services, and firefighting. plumbing or electrical depending on the requirement.

 Commonly used in commercial and industrial buildings and also for residential spaces.

-A coffered ceiling is group or series of sunken panels in various shapes (square, rectangle, octagon) like a grid pattern.
+A coffered ceiling is a group or series of sunken panels in various shapes (square, rectangle, octagon) like a grid pattern.
 Often used as a decorative feature and provides structural strength.
-They create a visual depth and lighter classic feel to the indoor.
+They create a visual depth and a lighter classic feel to the indoors.

-Traditionally they were made from stone but in modern times they are made with timber and PVC panel to create the feel of traditional design.
+Traditionally they were made from stone but in modern times they are made with timber and PVC panels to create the feel of traditional design.

 A cathedral ceiling is a tall ceiling area similar to rising like a church cathedral overhead.
 They are typically symmetrical, rising to meet at a ridge in the middle forming an upside-down v shape.
-Usually soaring to height 15′ or higher.
+Usually soaring to a height 15′ or higher.

 They create an open spacious and airy feel to a room and add elegance.

 5. Exposed Beam Ceiling

 This type of ceiling is where the beams are exposed internally rather than covered.
-Exposed beams create visually compelling aesthetic feature and add a rustic style to the room.
+Exposed beams create visually compelling aesthetic features and add a rustic style to the room.

-Beams made of hardwood creates an interesting depth and contrast to the ceiling especially when the ceiling is light in color.
+Beams made of hardwood create an interesting depth and contrast to the ceiling especially when the ceiling is light in color.